-Director

-Civil Rights Center, U.S.

-Department of Labor

-200 Constitution Avenue NW, Room N-4123

-Washington, DC 20210.
+Director Civil Rights Center, U.S. Department of Labor 200 Constitution Avenue NW, Room N-4123 Washington, DC 20210.
 A copy of the grievance procedure must be given to applicants during the initial intake interview and this must be documented.
 A copy of the grievance procedure must be provided to all involuntarily terminated participants, including participants who are terminated for cause, when the AAA issues a written termination to the participant 30 days prior to the termination date.
-For all involuntary terminations, including termination for cause, the AAA must write the terminated participant a letter which states that he or she will be terminated in 30 days and the reason(s) for the termination.
+For all involuntary terminations, including terminated in 30 days and the reason(s) for the termination.
 The letter shall include a copy of the AAAs grievance policy.
 The official exit date will be 30 days after the last date of work if the participant does not grieve the termination.
-If the participant needs to be removed from the host agency because of the cause of the termination, then the participant shall be put on Leave without Pay or reassigned to another host agency for the 30 days, If the participant is placed on Leave without Pay, subgrantees must enter the beginning and ending dates of the 30 days in the approved break fields in the Community Service Assignment Form in SPARQ.
+If the participant needs to be removed from the host agency because of the cause of the termination, then the participant is placed on Leave without Pay, sub-grantees must enter the beginning and ending dates of the 30 days in the approved break fields in the Community Service Assignment Form in SPARQ.